Projected Inventory Level Policies for Lost Sales Inventory Systems: Asymptotic Optimality in Two Regimes: Computational aspects

 Implementation of the PIL policy requires that the projected inventory level, $\E[J_{t+\tau-1}|\xb_t]$, is computed every period $t$.
 This can be done relatively straightforwardly when demand has a discrete distribution by using the recursive expressions in \eqref{eq:dynamics1} through \eqref{eq:dynamics3}.
 In this sub-section, we show how $\E[J_{t+\tau-1}|\xb_t]$ can be computed similarly straightforwardly when demand has a Mixed Erlang (ME) distribution.
 The class of ME distributions is a powerful modeling tool because it can approximate any non-negative distribution arbitrarily closely (cf. Theorem 5.5.1 of \cite{tijms2003}), can be fitted easily on moments, and has many computational advantages in multi-echelon inventory theory \citep{vanhoutum2006}.
 We next define ME distributions and discuss how to project inventory levels when demand has a ME distribution.

 Let $\{E_{i,t}\}_{i=1}^\infty$ be an i.i.d. sequence of exponential random variables with mean $1/\lambda$ for each $t\in\N_0$.
 Furthermore let $\{K_t\}_{t=0}^\infty$ be a sequence of i.i.d. random variable on the non-negative integers with probability mass function $\P(K_t=k)=\theta_k$, $k\in\N_0$.
 Demand has an ME distribution when $D_t=\sum_{i=1}^{K_t} E_{i,t}$.
-In order to intuitively explain the efficient inventory projection method that follows, we imbue ME distributed demand with the following interpretation: Each period $K_t$ \emph{customers} arrive, each demanding an exponentially distributed amount of stock.
+A common parameterization of mixed Erlang distributions is based on two moment fitting \citep[e.g.][]{tijms2003,vanhoutum2006}.
+For convenience we provide this fitting procedure in Section \ref{sec:twomomentfit}.